sgc109/msa-spring-instagram/README.md

   of them could be different from the real one for simplicity, such as post uploading).

 ## Features
+These are features that the app supports, will support later, and don't support.

 ### Supported

 ### In-progress